vbwagner/fstrans/README.md

 (although you can use external programs from your script to work with tree)

-It also serilizes write tree access - if one program  starts transaction with some directory, other one, if started, would wait for some time for it to complete.
+It also serializes write tree access - if one program  starts transaction with some directory, other one, if started, would wait for some time for it to complete.